Polygon segmentations

 Limitations and future works

-GNNs are node embedding-based models, so they seem to recognize the characteristics of
+GNNs are node embedding-based models, so they tend to recognize the characteristics of

-While GNNs have a good ability to generalize shapes during training, it has been challenging to overfit them accurately to the intended labels.
+While GNNs generalize shapes well during training, it has been challenging to overfit them accurately to the intended labels.

 - Comparison with CNNs: CNNs excel at capturing local patterns and combining them into more abstract representations, which can be advantageous for tasks involving polygons.

-- Imbalanced labels for predictor: The predictor is trained to select one of 0, 1, or 2, but the number of data for 2 is very few.
+- Imbalanced labels for predictor: The predictor is trained to select one of 0, 1, or 2, but the number of samples for 2 is very small.

-- Exploring reliable metrics: Explore metrics that are more suitable for geometric tasks.
+- Exploring reliable metrics: Metrics that are more suitable for geometric tasks should be explored.

-- Overfitting: Studying how positive labels can be completely overfitted.
+- Overfitting: How positive labels can be completely overfitted remains to be studied.

 References